FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 advised by a Housing Authority that a person is illegally residing in a Council

-house, and that person is believed to be engaged in anti-social behaviour, then--- 18
+house, and that person is believed to be engaged in anti-social behaviour, then
+---
+18

 that person can be directed by An Garda Síochána to leave the house